RoxanaGhenea/df-bank-challenge/Challenge README.md

 > So that I can access my funds when needed

 **Tests:**
-3. Test withdrawal functionality by verifying if a withdrawal is made this decreases the account balance correctly.
+4. Test withdrawal functionality by verifying if a withdrawal is made this decreases the account balance correctly. - Test Done
-4. Test withdrawal validation by checking whether you can withdraw more than the account balance.
+5. Test withdrawal validation by checking whether you can withdraw more than the account balance.
-5. Test you can set an amount over which you can exceed the account balance.
+6. Test you can set an amount over which you can exceed the account balance.
-6. Test you cannot set a credit limit higher than the bank's allowed limit for your account.
+7. Test you cannot set a credit limit higher than the bank's allowed limit for your account.

 ##### User Story 3: